 - Establish an environment where children and adults feel welcomed, valued, happy and secure, irrespective of gender, race or disability.

 - Help children understand Britain’s cultural heritage;

 - Prepare children for life, to be responsible citizens who are able to adapt and grow as technology and society changes

 - Teach children to have an awareness of their own spiritual development, and to distinguish right from wrong;

 - Value the importance of an effective partnership with parents and the community to encourage each child to reach their full potential.

-We have been thinking about Friendship this term and amongst other events the children have carried out a survey about feeling safe in school as well as making these amazing posters to show that we recognise how to put a stop to bullying anywhere.
 School takes any bullying very seriously, we have regular sessions with the children to remind them how to keep safe and what to do if they don’t feel safe.